-For these reasons, notification will be recommended to the agencies responsible in accordance with Australia's and New Zealand's obligations under the WTO Sanitary and Phytosanitary Measure (SPS) Agreements.
-This will enable other WTO member countries to comment on proposed changes to standards where they may have a significant impact on them.
+For these reasons, notification was recommended to the agencies responsible in accordance with Australia's and New Zealand's obligations under the WTO Sanitary and Phytosanitary Measure (SPS) Agreements.
+Australia subsequently notified the WTO under the SPS Agreement to enable other WTO member countries to comment on the proposed changes to standards.
+No responses were received in response to the notification.